MegaGimen/The-Emergence/readme.md

+# Overview

 The program should run in Windows.

+## files' descriptions

+The main code is in main.py

+Everything related to frp is in "connect" folder

+**Note!!!** I changed the asyncio and kademlia module because they have bugs(Maybe is my bug?
+Who cares) like the buffer is None instead of an empty dequeue.
+So I uploaded the asyncio and kademlia modules on the GitHub

 Have you ever wondered why he knows him?
 Like your TOEFL class' classmate's high school classmate is your middle school's classmate, our project "The-Emergence" is used to solve these kinds of issue